 A podiatrist visits in approximately six week intervals to

 attend to foot problems.

-Each week a happy hour is held where wine and beer is served.
+Once a month happy hour is held where wine and beer is served.

 Alcohol is permitted in moderation.